 While filming in London in October 2010, Johnny Depp received a letter from a local 9-year old schoolgirl, telling him her classmates needed help to 'mutiny' against her teachers.
 He turned up with almost no warning at the school in full Sparrow outfit, but advised against mutiny.

-Penélope Cruz was pregnant throughout production, but it wasn't noticeable until September, 2010.
-As Penélope's baby bump grew, it caused some difficulties in wardrobe, so the producers enlisted the help of Cruz's younger sister, Mónica Cruz.
-According to reports, Penélope filmed the close-up shots, while Mónica doubled for her in the long-distance scenes as the wardrobe department had struggled to hide the pregnancy.
+Penélope Cruz was pregnant throughout production, but it wasn't noticeable until September 2010.
+As Penélope's baby bump grew, it caused difficulties in wardrobe, so the producers enlisted the help of Cruz's younger sister, Mónica Cruz.
+According to reports, Penélope filmed the close-up shots, while Mónica doubled for her in the long-distance scenes.

 After Walt Disney's chairman of 38 years, Dick Cook was fired, Johnny Depp talked to LA Times and said his enthusiasm for the fourth Pirates movie had reduced after Cook left the project.
 "There's a fissure, a crack in my enthusiasm at the moment," Depp said.
 "It was all born in that office."
 One of the reasons Johnny Depp committed to Pirates of the Caribbean: The Curse of the Black Pearl (2003) was because he trusted Cook, who supported him while "others at the studio were less than enthusiastic about my interpretation of the character, Dick was there from the first moment.
 He trusted me."